BLUES DISABILITY MANAGER HONOURED AT THE PALACE

 Last year he, along with various members of Chelsea Community FC, was selected by Lord Sebastian Coe to carry the Olympic flame through the streets of London ahead of the 2012 Paralympic opening ceremony, another truly unforgettable day.

-'That was obviously a very special,' he says.
+'That was obviously very special,' he says.
 'We were on the Westminster Abbey route and it was a very special moment in my career.
 It's certainly going to be difficult to top the past year in the future.'